fashyl/arkx/W12/Day_5/react-auth-khfif/README.md

 - [x] link front to back-end.
 - [x] display the authenticated user's data.
 - [x] Protect routes.
-- [ ] Use custom hooks or context for cleaner code.
+- [x] Use custom hooks or context for cleaner code.
+- [ ] Get it working flawlessly.